khdimon/JavaChallengeTasks/README.md

-# SWE Java Challenge
+# Java tasks

-This project contains solutions of the tasks
+This project contains solutions of the tasks on Java